 .
 This journal is based in the United States, but the International Desk provides perspectives from outside the United States on innovative/important international developments in undergraduate research and inquiry.
 For links to the full articles, please use the navigation bar on the left side of the screen, or visit the International Perspectives archives

 International Membership Options

 CUR offers memberships to both individuals and institutions.
 Please see the membership page

-for a full listing of benefits.
+for a full listing of benefits and current pricing.

 To join, please use the applicable hard copy form

 CUR often co-sponsors a Seminar on International Perspectives in Undergraduate Research at the ISSOTL conference each year.
 This event is organized in conjunction with the ISSOTL Advancing Undergraduate Research Special Interest Group.